sittercity/flagon/README.md

 # Flagon

+Flagon is a storage agnostic feature flag gem.
+You can use flagon to if you have features in your program that you'd like to be able to turn on or off using environment variables, a yaml file, a simple hash on initialization or a custom storage method you create yourself and pass in.

 ## Initialising

 You can initialise flagon using either a filename, a hash of settings or nothing if you'd like it to check environment variables.